ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

  - How many unknowns are there?
  - Is it reasonably within our control?

  The use of intuition in justifying a choice is also perfectly valid here.
 Someone might not be able to fully articulate why they feel a scenario is important.
-It might be more of a sense of "There's something here that worries me, but I'm not full sure what...".
+It might be more of a sense of "There's something here that worries me, but I'm not fully sure what...".

 #### 4. Discuss potential contributing causes as a group

 As with the classic pre-mortem format, the purpose of this stage is to analyse the chosen scenario and break it down into some potential contributing causes.
-It's also where you'll gain valuable insight into your colleagues different perspectives on risk and quality.
+It's also where you'll gain valuable insight into your colleagues' different perspectives on risk and quality.
 There are lots of opportunities for knowledge sharing and clarifying understandings here.
 It's wise to try to put some time constraints in place and to be mindful of keeping the discussion focused on the chosen scenario.

 For people who have experience with Root Cause Analysis there might be a temptation to apply some known techniques at this stage.
 Something simple like the '5 Whys?' technique could be helpful for prompting the group if they're struggling to break down the scenario into causes.
 However, it might also constrain people's imagination and influence their thinking towards finding a more familiar, plausible or 'correct' set of causes.